-119 Introduction to Animal Science Laboratory
+119 Introduction to Animal Science

-(1) Provides a laboratory experience for training students in the basic concepts of livestock production and husbandry.
+Laboratory (1) Provides a laboratory experience for training students in the basic concepts of livestock production and husbandry.
 Students will identify major breeds of livestock, determine daily feed requirements, study basic principles of livestock anatomy and external part nomenclature, and observe basic behavioral characteristics of animals produced for food, fiber and recreation.
 Includes principles of animal health and welfare.
 Field trips to commercial production facilities.
 One two-hour lab.
-Coreq: ANSC 110.
+Coreg: ANSC 110.

-120 Basic Equitation (1) An introduction to basic horsemanship.
-Designed for students with limited experience in the handling of horses.
-Includes instruction in grooming, care of tack, saddling, bridling, and mounting.
-Development of basic riding skills at the walk, trot and canter.
+121 Western Horsemanship (3) A review of western horsemanship and horse safety.
+Includes instruction in handling, grooming, saddling, bridling, and mounting western horsemanship.
+Development of basic riding skills at the walk, jog and lope.